jasmith79/unit-testing-talk/README.md

         assert calc_subnet_mask(16) == "255.255.0.0"

     def test_negative(self):
-        with pytest.raises(ValueError, matches="CIDR values are between 0 and 32 inclusive"):
+        with pytest.raises(ValueError, match="CIDR values are between 0 and 32 inclusive"):
             calc_subnet_mask(-5)

     def test_too_high(self):
-        with pytest.raises(ValueError, matches="CIDR values are between 0 and 32 inclusive"):
+        with pytest.raises(ValueError, match="CIDR values are between 0 and 32 inclusive"):
             calc_subnet_mask(50)
 ```

+Then to run them:

+## Running the Tests

+Let's try out the tests we just wrote: run `pytest tests/nethelper.py` and verify they work.
+We'll cover what that just did in a minute.

 I didn't write tests for floats, None, and other completely invalid inputs, I'm relying on the type annotations and static analysis to do that for me here, but you could easily add tests for those too.
 Now we've fixed the bug!
 But later on careless Joe the programmer realizes that there is problem with a boundary condition in a different numeric check somewhere else in the same file and because he's a lazy sort of fellow he ctrl-f's and replaces every 32 in the file with 33.
 Now an invalid CIDR of 33 will slip through, and the bug that you already spent time fixing is now reintroduced... unless you have the tests to catch it!